 In the intervening years between solo records Anika co-founded the electro-psych outfit Exploded View, whose extra-terrestrial second album Obey is well worth a listen if you’ve not heard it.
 After recording the initial ideas for Change by herself at Berlin’s Klangbild Studios, Anika enlisted the help of Exploded View’s Martin Thulin, who co-produced the album and played some live drums and bass.
 He helps bring a much wider palette of colours and textures to Anika’s naturally sparse songwriting.

 The songs offer skittering, austere electronic meanderings reminiscent of classic Broadcast records or Hi Scores-era Boards of Canada.
 This isn’t so different to her first record, and yet the sonics the tracks are glazed in are.
 From the dreamy, glistening atmospherics of opener ‘Finger Pies’ to the elastic-sounding synths on ‘Rights’ to the cavernous industrial ambiance of ‘Freedom’, there’s a whole lot to go at, all of it intense and compelling, especially when played against Anika’s icy, almost cosmic voice.

-To celebrate the release of the record, Anika is heading out on a rare solo tour, accompanied by a full new band.
-We can’t wait to catch her in YES’ intimate basement room on 6 December.
+To celebrate the release of the record (albeit belatedly, following some Covid-related postponements), Anika is heading out on a rare solo tour, accompanied by a full new band.
+We can’t wait to catch her in YES’ intimate basement room on 18 April.